DevDimensionLab/plybuild/README.md

   bitbucket   Bitbucket functionality
-  clean       Clean files and folder in a project completion  Generate the autocompletion script for the specified shell doc         Documentation examples    examples found in cloud-config format      Format functionality for a project generate    Initializes a maven project with co-pilot files and formatting git         Git commands
+  clean       Clean files and folder in a project completion  Generate the autocompletion script for the specified shell doc         Opens documentation in default browser examples    Examples found in cloud-config format      Format functionality for a project generate    Initializes a maven project with co-pilot files and formatting git         Git commands